MouseBiteLabs/Game-Boy-Pocket-Color/README.md

 ## Testing and Assembly

 I'm going to split this into a few separate sections.
-This is the general process I Follow when assembling an MGBC.
+This is the general process I follow when assembling an MGBC.

 ### Circuit Board Assembly

-The general process I follow when assembling a board is to assemble all the non-Gameboy surface mount components first, not including C24, C29, and C45.
-After soldering these components, I solder the CPU in, then the three capacitors, and finally X1.
+Usually when I'm populating a board, I assemble all the non-Gameboy surface mount components first, not including C24, C29, and C45.
+After soldering these components, I solder the CPU in, then I use hot air and solder paste to reflow X1, C24, C29, and C45 onto the board.
 This seems to be the easiest way to go about assembling the components, for me anyway.

+[image of board]

-Here's a close-up view of the parts on the right hand side of the board - it's a bit cramped.
+For reference, here's a close-up view of the parts on the right hand side of the board - it's a bit cramped, I know, and the reference designators are not the easiest things to see.

 [image]